yoansj/pics/README.md

 Add a menu to choose the categories of images that will be shown | :heavy_check_mark:
 Add the radio feature | :heavy_check_mark: (Missing features) Prevent the chrono from playing when the image is not loaded | :heavy_check_mark:
+Add a Next and Previous Button | :heavy_check_mark:
 Create a proper icon logo instead of the default React logo | :x:
 Add a proper transition between two images (and remove the spring) | :x:
 Add a visit tracker and display the result on the page | :x:
 Add informations in the menu | :x:
 Pause the Diaporama when the user has clicked on the Image | :x:
-Add a Next and Previous Button | :x:
 Add more musics to the Radio | :x: